adityasolanki205/TensorFlow/Flower Classifier/Readme.md

 ## Intro to Tensorflow

-This Sub folder contains code CNN code using dropout and how it helps in removing overfitting
+This Sub folder contains code for small Image classifier of 5 types of Flowers
 1. Below are the workbooks present it explain PyTorch:

-    - Dropout.ipynb
+    - excercise_flowers_with_data_augumentation.ipynb

-    - Dropout_colab.ipynb ( Used in COLAB)